sevenval/flat-docs/reference/variables.md

 Attempting to access a variable that has not been set previously will yield an empty node-set.
-The empty node-set will be evaluated to `false` in conditions and to `null` in placeholders:
+The empty node-set will be evaluated to `false` in conditions and produces the string `null` in placeholders:

 ```xml
 <flow>